Webinar Popup Cancel button

 2. Name and place of business

-The name and place of business must include details of the manufacturer, packer, or distributor (like firm name and the principal place of business).
+The name and place of business must include details of the manufacturer, packer, or distributor (like the firm name and the principal place of business).

-The address on the label must contain:
+The address on the cosmetic label must contain:

-• Street Address
+• Street address

 • Name of the city and state

-• Zip Code
+• Zip code

 3. Net quantity of contents declaration